 - How would you like to memorialize your pet?

-- Where are all the of services offered and what are the costs involved with each?
+- What are all of the services offered and what are the associated costs?

 We provide information regarding the services we can offer our clients.
 Pet owners should contact their vet clinic to determine both the nature of the services the clinic can provide the timeline between a euthanasia and the return of the pet’s ashes (if cremation is preferred).

 GRIEF SUPPORT AFTER PET LOSS

 Address: 4766 Concession 7, RR4, Uxbridge, ON L9P1R4

 Mississauga & West:

 Phone (leave a message for the pet loss support group):